SamJakob/MageArenaFlagEditor/README.md

 ## Pre-compiled binary

-You can download the pre-compiled binary from GitHub Releases.
+You can download the pre-compiled application binary from GitHub Releases.
+You should also download the `palette.png` file and put it in the same folder as the application binary.

 I don't have a Windows Code Signing certificate (because they cost upwards of $1,000) so Windows may warn about the pre-compiled binary.